What is Regulation?

 While tuning corrects the pitch of your piano, it is only one component of a complete maintenance program.
 Regulation attends to the touch and uniform responsiveness of your action, all vital to making each performance pleasurable.
 In addition, regulation ensures that your instrument is capable of producing a wide dynamic range -- a critical factor, particularly in pianissimo passages

 Music is one of the most complex vehicles for expression.
 Its beauty is reliant upon personal dynamics and tempi.
 These changes require extremely fine adjustments to respond to the pianist's nuances and subtle shadings.
 A smooth, even response throughout the entire range of the keyboard and an extremely quick action capable of playing rapid passages and repeated notes evenly is essential.
 An outstanding response is essential for a pianist to create an outstanding performance.

 Do all pianos need to be regulated?

 All upright and grand pianos need periodic regulation to perform their best.
-Frequency of regulation is dependent upon amount of use, exposure to climatic changes, and the instrument's quality, age and condition.
+The frequency of regulation is dependent upon the amount of use, exposure to climatic changes, and the instrument's quality, age, and condition.
 New pianos may require regulation in their first year because settling and compacting of parts sometimes necessitates adjustment.

 How often is regulation needed?